 #3: Install “Dummy” Surveillance Cameras

 If you can’t afford real security cameras, then buy fake ones.
 Many smaller stores do this all the time.
 They install fake cameras to save money.
 And guess what?
-They work just as effectively at discouraging people from stealing.
+Many store owners say that they work just as effectively at discouraging people from stealing.
 We all know that installing real security cameras can be expensive.

 That’s why fake cameras can be a great alternative.
-Install one on your front porch and you won’t need to worry about anyone breaking in anytime soon.
+Install one (like the WALI Bullet Dummy model shown below) on your front porch and you have just added another layer of security to make someone think twice before breaking in.
 There are some fake security cameras that are solar powered that help keep a blinking LED light going (to help it look more realistic).
 These fake models look strangely real, and are worth investing in I think.

 #2: Buy Fake Alarm System Decals